study-ORCATech-cloud/docker-labs/Compose/LAB01-ServiceCommunication/README.md

 - **Service Discovery**: Enabling services to find and communicate with each other
 - **Load Balancing**: Distributing traffic across multiple service instances

+## Part 5: Additional Challenges

+1. **Implement Service Discovery**: Modify the services to use Docker's DNS service discovery to locate each other dynamically.

+2. **Add a Third Service**: Create a new service that aggregates data from both existing services and expose it on a different port.

+3. **Implement a Bridge Service**: Create a dedicated bridge service that allows other services to communicate indirectly.

 ---

 ## Cleanup